County plans reduction of in-person Election Day voting locations

 Because it is not uncommon for workers to call out on Election Day, Gloria said workers will continue to recruit as if they need to staff 159 locations.

 Gloria said there will be no shortage of personal protection equipment for polling place workers.
-A minimum of four people will be staffed at each polling site to disinfect equipment and other surfaces, he said.
+A minimum of four people will staff each polling site to disinfect equipment and other surfaces, he said.

 The 125 planned sites still exceeds the minimum 100 Election Day sites required in Clark County by state law.